openshift/deadmanssnitch-operator/README.md

 $ oc apply -f deploy/role.yaml
 $ oc apply -f deploy/service_account.yaml
 $ oc apply -f deploy/role_binding.yaml
-$ oc apply -f deploy/prometheus-k8s-role.yaml
-$ oc apply -f deploy/prometheus-k8s-rules.yaml
-$ oc apply -f deploy/prometheus-k8s-rolebinding.yaml
 ```

 Create a secret which will contain the DeadMansSnitch API Key and Hive Cluster Tag.

 You will require an API Key signed up to a DeadMansSnitch plan that allows for enhanced snitch intervals (the "Private Eye" plan).
 You can alternatively test the `deadmanssnitch-oeprator` by signing up to the free tier DeadMansSnitch plan (limited to 1 snitch), but doing so will require you to customize the snitch interval from `15_minute` to `hourly`.
 This can be performed in [deadmanssnitchintegration_controller.go](pkg/controller/deadmanssnitchintegration/deadmanssnitchintegration_controller.go)

 Adjust the example below and apply the file with `oc apply -f <file>`.
 Note that the values for `hive-cluster-tag` and `deadmanssnitch-api-key` need to be base64 encoded.
 This can be performed using `echo -n <text> | base64`.